cozy/cozy.github.io/src/dev/konnector.md

 #### Authentication

-Open `src/index.js` file, there is comments to guide you through it.
+Open the `src/index.js` file, there are comments to guide you through it.
 The very first step is to be able to authenticate to the remote service, this is done with the line:

 ```js